-Google analytics is a very powerful tool that is design to do two main things, track how people get to your website and track what they do when they get there.
+Google Analytics is a very powerful tool that is designed to do two main things, track how people get to your website and track what they do when they get there.

 Note of caution: Google analytics is not retroactive!

 You must calibrate Google analytics right the first time in order to make sure your data is accurate and not corrupt.
 If analytics is not set up properly you can not go back and look at previous data with the new settings